neumino/neumino.github.io/movies.md

-### America: The Motion Picture
+### Fear Street Part One: 1994
-*Released on 2021-06-30, vote average 4.8*
+*Released on 2021-07-02, vote average 7*

-A chainsaw-wielding George Washington teams with beer-loving bro Sam Adams to take down the Brits in a tongue-in-cheek riff on the American Revolution.
+In 1994, a group of teenagers discovers that the terrifying events which have haunted their town for generations ​are all connected — and that they may be the next targets.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/hu0O-q7Kf2k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UyUuzCGblqc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>